Big Data Applications in the Real World: Fintech and Healthtech

 The R programming environment lets you script and store multiple data analysis steps that you can execute, modify and re-run as often as you want.
 RStudio development environment also makes it easy to generate, plot and create visualizations with just a few lines of code.
 The functionality RStudio offers can make your job much easier, lowering the barrier to entry into this often daunting profession.
 Couple this with an ever-increasing quantity of online training resources from other providers, you can quickly begin to work towards building the required knowledge and experience that forms the data scientist skill set.

 In this blog post, we’ve explored the discipline of data science, considered why you might want to experiment with it in your business, what tooling is available for beginners, and some of the required skills that a data scientist needs.
-We’ve also seen how it’s possible for engineers or software developers to cross-train into the discipline by investing into some common skills such as analysis and programming.
+We’ve also seen how it’s possible for engineers or strategic technology partners to cross-train into the discipline by investing into some common skills such as analysis and programming.

-As a strategic software delivery partner, GAP offers our clients an exceptional experience in analytics (including Data Engineering and Data Science), and extensive expertise in other verticals, including cloud, mobile and QA / QA automation services.
+As strategic technology partners, GAP offers our clients an exceptional experience in analytics (including Data Engineering and Data Science), and extensive expertise in other verticals, including cloud, mobile and QA / QA automation services.
 We can provide your organization with resources in the following areas:

-If you have any further questions regarding our services, please reach out to us.
+If you have any further questions regarding our strategic technology partners, please reach out to us.

 Darryl Worsham is GAP’s Chief Marketing and Revenue Officer.
 He is a seasoned software technology executive with more than 25+ years of experience in both publicly and privately held companies offering enterprise analytics (SaaS/Cloud), mobility and consumer-based products.
 Darryl’s experience has given him a unique combination of industry knowledge in analytics, security, mobility, and product life-cycle management.
 He is a strategic leader in Sales, Business Development, Marketing, Product Management and client management.
 You can connect with Darryl on LinkedIn, or send him an email.